SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 ln -s $OUTPUT/output/*/4_samToolsSort/*SAMTOOLSSORT.bam .
 {% endhighlight %}

+- Remember good pratices to work at IRD Cluster.
+You have to copy data into a path /scratch in a node.

+{% highlight bash %}
+qrsh -q formation.q
+scp nas:$OUTPUT/stringtieEB /scratch/formation1
+cd /scratch/formation1
+{% endhighlight %}

-- ... but before merging , we have to recovery annotations in order to see gene name in gtf files.
+- ... before merging gtf files obtained by stringtie, we have to recovery annotations in order to see gene name in gtf files.
 Stringtie annotate transcrips using gene id 'MSTRG.1' nomenclature .
 See https://github.com/gpertea/stringtie/issues/179

 {% highlight bash %}
 python3 ~/scripts/gpertea-scripts/mstrg_prep.py intermediateResults.STRINGTIEMERGE.gtf > intermediateResults.STRINGTIEMERGE_prep.gtf